flowxo/flowxo-sdk/README.md

 # Code Structure

-A service is a collection of JavaScript files, with scripts relating to the service as a whole in `/lib`, and a directory for each method beneath that.
+A service is a collection of JavaScript files, with scripts relating to the service as a whole in `/lib`, and a directory for each method beneath that in `/methods`.
 You will also notice a set of files under `/tests` - these are called when testing your service.

 This is how your service will eventually be structured (although you won't have any methods yet):